 So when my husband, who hails from Turkey and hasn’t met a fruit yet that doesn’t taste better grown in Turkish soil (at least in his opinion), saw me reach for that peach with the Georgia label, his look was skeptical at best.
 But then he ate one…

 Though he wouldn’t admit it, he liked those peaches, I think.
 Because by the next week, it was he who grabbed a bag and stuffed it full of Georgia peaches.

-Lesson in fresh food marketing: If you have a great product, like Georgia or Carolina peaches, make sure that you let people know.
-Marketing your product can be as simple as slapping on a one-inch label that reads “GA.”
+Lesson in food marketing: If you have a great product, like Georgia or Carolina peaches, make sure that you let people know.
+Promoting your product with fresh food marketing labels can be as simple as slapping on a one-inch label that reads “GA.”
 You don’t need a neon sign or a TV ad.
 You just need one word.
 Or two letters, for that matter.

 When you brand your product with a recognizable image, you create an insatiable desire for that product in folks like me.
 Once we’ve had the real thing, we won’t settle for less.
 Just ask a Coke drinker if a Pepsi will do.

 Stamp your brand on your product and watch it fly out the door.

 Your work is your passion.
 Help others catch the vision with a design that captures the essence of your brand with impactful fresh food marketing labels.